goojooo/goojooo/README.md

 # 💫 About Me:
 🌱 IT graduate with experience in e-commerce store development, Shopify, and modern web technologies.<br>Skills : C, OOP, Core Java, JDBC, Servlet, JSP , SQL, HTML, CSS, and JavaScript.<br>Currently enhancing skills through the
-Itpreneur Master Program.<br>Seeking a Software Developer role to contribute and grow....🌱<br>
+Itpreneur Master Program.<br>Seeking a Software Developer role to contribute and grow...🌱<br>

 ## 🌐 Socials: